-FPL maintains a continuous construction program, principally for electric generation, transmission, and distribution facilities.
-As of June 30, 2016, FPL estimated that capital expenditures under its 2017-2018 construction program will approximate \$7.0 billion, including Allowance for Funds Used During Construction (AFUDC) (as more fully described in Exhibit B of FPL's application).
+FPL maintains a continuous construction program, principally for electric generation, transmission and distribution facilities.
+As of June 30, 2017, FPL estimated that capital expenditures under its 2018-2019 construction program will approximate \$8.5 billion, including Allowance for Funds Used During Construction (AFUDC) (as more fully described in Exhibit B of FPL's application).

-FPL's application addresses two projects that required a determination of need.
-Anticipated construction expenditures in the 2017-2018 period (see Exhibit B of FPL's application) include one of these projects while the second project involves licensing/preconstruction expenditures.
-Although identification of projects involving licensing/preconstruction expenditures is not required by the applicable rules, FPL advises that the second project is identified in FPL's application for the sake of completeness and transparency.
-The two projects are discussed in more detail below.
+FPL's application addresses three projects, two of which received a determination of need.
+Anticipated construction expenditures in the 2018-2019 period (see Exhibit B of FPL's application) include the first two of these projects, and the licensing/preconstruction expenditures of the third project.
+Although identification of projects involving licensing/preconstruction expenditures is not required by the applicable rules, FPL advises that the relevant projects that required a determination of need are identified herein for the sake of completeness and transparency.
+The three projects are discussed in more detail below.

-The project that involves anticipated construction expenditures in the 2017-2018 period is the Okeechobee Clean Energy Center, a 1,633 megawatt (summer) natural gas-fired generating unit.
-We approved the need for the Okeechobee Clean Energy Center in Order No. PSC-16-0032-FOF-EI, issued on January 19, 2016, in Docket No. 150196-EI.
+The projects that involve anticipated construction expenditures in the 2018-2019 period are the Okeechobee Clean Energy Center, a 1,748 megawatt (summer) natural gas-fired generating unit and the Dania Beach Clean Energy Center, a 1,163 megawatt (summer) natural gas-fired generating unit.
+The need for the Okeechobee Clean Energy Center was approved by the Commission in Order No. PSC-2016-0032-FOF-EI issued on January 19, 2016.
 The estimated construction cost for the Okeechobee Clean Energy Center is \$1.23 billion, including AFUDC and transmission interconnection costs.
-As of June 30, 2016, development, design and construction costs, including AFUDC and transmission interconnection costs, expended on the Okeechobee Clean Energy Center were approximately \$292.7 million.

-The second project that required a determination of need is the addition of two nuclear units at FPL's existing Turkey Point Nuclear Generating Station (Turkey Point Units 6 & 7) that, for planning purposes, are projected to be brought into service in 2027 and 2028.
+As of June 30, 2017, development, design and construction costs, including AFUDC and transmission interconnection costs, expended on the Okeechobee Clean Energy Center were approximately \$551.3 million.
+FPL has not petitioned the Commission for a need determination for Dania Beach, since a Bid Rule exemption was granted by the Commission in Order No. PSC-2017-0287-PAA-EI.
+The estimated construction cost for the Dania Beach Clean Energy Center is \$888 million, including AFUDC and transmission interconnection costs.
+As of June 30, 2017, development costs expended on the Dania Beach Clean Energy Center were approximately \$975,000.
+The remaining project that required a determination of need is the addition of two nuclear units at FPL's existing Turkey Point Nuclear Generating Station (Turkey Point Units 6 & 7) that, for planning purposes, are projected to be brought into service no earlier than 2031.
 Each of the units is projected to add approximately 1,100 megawatts of firm capacity.
-We approved the need for Turkey Point Units 6 & 7 in Order No. PSC-08-0237-FOF-EI issued on April 11, 2008, in Docket No. 070650-EI.
-The non-binding cost estimate range for Turkey Point Units 6 & 7 as of June 30, 2016 was \$13.7 billion to \$20.0 billion, including AFUDC and transmission interconnection costs.
-As of June 30, 2016, total development, design and licensing/preconstruction costs, including AFUDC and transmission interconnection costs, expended on Turkey Point Units 6 & 7 were approximately \$265 million.
-A more detailed description of the two projects described in this paragraph and the preceding paragraph can be found in the 2016 Ten Year Site Plan on file with this Commission.
+The Commission approved the need for Turkey Point Units 6 & 7 in Order No. PSC-2008-0237-FOF-EI issued on April 11, 2008.
+The non-binding cost estimate range for Turkey Point Units 6 & 7 as of June 30, 2017 was approximately \$15 billion to \$22 billion, including AFUDC and transmission interconnection costs.
+As of June 30, 2017, total development, design and licensing/preconstruction costs, including AFUDC and transmission interconnection costs, expended on Turkey Point Units 6 & 7 were approximately \$285 million.
+A more detailed description of the three projects described in this paragraph can be found in the 2017 Ten-Year Site Plan on file with the Commission.

+ORDER NO. PSC-2017-0410-FOF-EI DOCKET NO. 20170177-EI PAGE & 7 Cm

+Additionally, FPL will be adding several new photovoltaic (PV) facilities in 2018 and 2019 consistent with the 2016 settlement agreement approved by Commission Order No. PSC-2016-0560-AS-EI in Docket No. 20160021-EI.
+The new PV installations are projected to be sited in various counties where there is existing electric infrastructure, including transmission lines and electric substations.
+A more detailed description of the projects can be found in the 2017 Ten-Year Site Plan on file with the Commission.